After returning to England, Doug was not posted back to the squadron, the war having come to an end and he and his crew tour-expired.

 The family moved back up to Auckland in the 90s, where they still live.

 Doug has filled up his retirement years with many interests, continuing Masters fencing up into his 80s, playing croquet and doing some framing of Janet’s wonderful paintings.
-They took up writing classes, and it was these that led to Doug’s two books.
+They took up writing classes together, and it was these that led to Doug’s two books.

 In 2002, age 77, Doug told his full life story in his own words and in his very own whimsical style, self-publishing a book called “Aimless Wanderings of a Nincompoop”, still available in a few second-hand bookstores.
 It provides the definitive account of his time as a Flight Engineer at 75(NZ) Squadron and his crew’s dramatic last op’, but also covers his post-war exploits in Sri Lanka, England, India, Canada and New Zealand.